microsoft/WhatTheHack/066-OpenAIFundamentals/Student/Challenge-01.md

 - Which hyperparameters could you tune to make the response more diverse in language?
 - What prompt engineering technique could you use to help model complete hard tasks like math problems?

+You will run the following Jupyter notebook for this challenge.
+You can find it in the Notebooks folder of `Resources.zip` file.
+- `CH-01-PromptEngineering.ipynb`

 Sections in this Challenge:
 1. Parameter Experimentation
 2. System Message Engineering